sgamon/star-smuggler/README.md

 If I get all the way through the list, I'll go the last mile and put together a web page that lets me play the game on a phone or tablet.

+## Work Notes

+### 2016-03-25

+Wow, it took _way_ more effort to convert to markdown than I anticipated.
+Converting wargame rules to markdown is not to taken lightly.

+That said - mission accomplished!
+Rules are now in clean markdown format.

+The markdown file is adapted from the Todd Sanders' pdf files.
+Minor edits were
+made: Typos were fixed.
+Some text was expanded for readability.
+Some adaptations were made to allow for markdown.

+I will freeze work on ```rules.md```.
+Next up: begin work on a json file.